 Vacations are for relaxing, but there’s no reason you can’t blend that with a little goodwill when choosing your hotels.
-When planning your next trip, here are several sustainable hotels in Mexico that are taking the lead on sustainability and supporting the local community, so you can feel good about drinking those margaritas on the beach.
+When planning your next trip, here are several green hotels in Mexico that are taking the lead on sustainability and supporting the local community, so you can feel good about drinking those margaritas on the beach.

 El Patio 77 is the first sustainable B&B in Mexico City, a mansion from the 19th century adapted to a hotel and completely renovated in 2009 to improve sustainability.
 El Patio 77 is a sought after space for photos, commercials and recordings.
 It’s a space where history, art and hospitality come together.

 Rainwater collection, solar water heaters, grey water filters and energy saving bulbs make this a feel good property.
 Complimentary drinking water is served in handmade jugs.
 Any discarded pieces are combined with reclaimed wood to make decorative items such as lamps.
 El Patio 77 creates work for the local community through fair trade partnerships with Mexican artisans, who decorate the rooms with their art and sell their crafts onsite.

 Hotel Akumal Caribe is located on the Caribbean coastline of the Yucatan Peninsula.
 Here you can expect a relaxing environment while appreciating the beauty of the local wildlife and flora.
 If the season is right, guided night tours to observe nesting turtles is even possible!